 About 54% of American Eagle Outfitters revenue comes from women's apparel and accessories, while some 37% comes from men's.
-The company's aerie products bring in the remainder of total sales.
+The company's Aerie products bring in the remainder of total sales at around 9%.

 Products are sold online to 81 countries worldwide.
 American Eagle rings up nearly 90% of its sales in the US.
 Canada, where the chain has more than 100 stores in nine provinces, is the company's second largest market.
-The chain also has international stores in more than 15 countries, including 18 stores in Mexico, five in Hong Kong, nine in China, three in the UK, and six in Puerto Rico.
+The chain also has 156 international stores in more than 20 countries, including 23 stores in Mexico, six in Hong Kong, nine in China, three in the UK, and six in Puerto Rico.

 Sales and Marketing

 The company's merchandise is typically shipped from vendors to US distribution centers in Pennsylvania and Kansas or its Canadian distribution center in Ontario.
 It has third-party distribution centers in Mexico City, Shanghai, and Hong Kong.

 In fiscal 2016 (ended January), the company spent approximately $104.1 million on advertising.
 Its advertising costs are mostly related to direct mail, in-store photographs, and other promotional costs that come with marketing campaigns.